Mark Butler

 Mark Christopher Butler (born 8 July 1970) is an Australian politician.
 He is a member of the Australian Labor Party (ALP) and has served in the House of Representatives since 2007.
-He was a minister in the Gillard and Rudd Governments and also served as national president of the ALP from 2015 to 2018.
+He was a minister in the Gillard and Rudd governments and also served as national president of the ALP from 2015 to 2018.

 Butler studied arts and law at the University of Adelaide and international relations at Deakin University.
 Prior to entering parliament he was the South Australian secretary of the Liquor, Hospitality and Miscellaneous Union (LHMU).
 He was elected to the seat of Port Adelaide at the 2007 federal election, later switching to Hindmarsh in 2019.
 Butler was made a parliamentary secretary in 2009, becoming a minister after the 2010 election and winning promotion to cabinet the following year.
 He subsequently held the portfolios of Minister for Mental Health and Ageing (2010–2013), Social Inclusion (2011–2013), Housing and Homelessness (2013), Environment and Water (2013), and Climate Change (2013).

 After the ALP's defeat at the 2013 election, Butler was a member of shadow cabinet under opposition leaders Bill Shorten and Anthony Albanese.
 He is a senior member of the Labor Left faction and was elected to a three-year term as national president in 2015.

-After the ALP’s win at the 2022 Australian federal election, Butler has held the portfolio of Minister for Health and Aged Care and is the Deputy Leader of the House.
+After the ALP's win at the 2022 Australian federal election, Butler has held the portfolio of Minister for Health and Aged Care and is the Deputy Leader of the House.
+Following the 2025 Australian federal election, Butler also became the Minister for Disability and the National Disability Insurance Scheme.

-Early life
+Early life and education

-Butler was born in Canberra on 8 July 1970, the son of Lindsay Nicholson and David Butler.
+Mark Christopher Butler was born in Canberra on 8 July 1970, the son of Lindsay Nicholson and David Butler.
 His mother was a peace and anti-nuclear activist and campaigned to elect the Hawke and Keating governments.
-His father, a public servant and Vietnam conscript, was the grandson of conservative South Australian premier Richard Layton Butler, but was not politically active himself.
+His father, a public servant and Vietnam war conscript, was the grandson of conservative South Australian premier Richard Layton Butler and the great-grandson of conservative South Australian premier Richard Butler, but was not politically active himself.

 Butler's parents divorced when he was five years old, after which he and his brother moved to Adelaide with their mother.
 He attended Unley High School, taking a gap year in Italy before enrolling at the University of Adelaide.
 He graduated with a Bachelor of Arts in Jurisprudence and a Bachelor of Laws with first class honours.
 While at university he worked as a paralegal at Duncan Basheer Hannon (DBH).
 He was short-listed for a Rhodes Scholarship, and later completed a Master of International Relations degree at Deakin University.

 Butler was active in student politics while at university.
 He was a housemate of future state MP Patrick Conlon and developed friendships with future premier Jay Weatherill and future federal minister Penny Wong; he and Weatherill were best man at each other's weddings.